 The planned date, staging, and duration of construction.

-The Consent Holder must, at least ten (10) working days prior to the commencement of construction, invite a representative(s) of Ngāti Hinerangi, Raukawa, and Ngāti Hauā to:
+The Consent Holder must, at least ten (10) working days prior to the commencement of construction, invite a representative(s) of Ngāti Hinerangi, Raukawa, Ngāti Hauā and Waikato Tainui to:

 Attend the pre-start meeting.